 |

-There was a series of events that the Lord required of Joshua prior to conquering Jericho.
+The Lord required Joshua to complete a series of events prior to conquering Jericho.
 Joshua completed these duties (circumcision and First Passover) and was now waiting on the Lord.
-For whatever reason (we are not told why) he was stationed by Jericho.
-Was he overlooking the land, Was he waiting on a revelation?
+For whatever reason (we are not told why), he was stationed by Jericho.
+Was he overlooking the land?
+Was he waiting on a revelation?
 Was he in prayer?
 We don’t know.
-But what we do know is, he was waiting for the next step.
+But we do know he was waiting for the next step.
 The divine manifestation was about to take place.

-Joshua was about to come face to face with the commander of the Lord’s army.
+Joshua was about to come face-to-face with the commander of the Lord’s army.
 There is some speculation by commentators that this person was Jesus.
-As compared to the manifestations of this being in Old Testament history, it’s certainly possible that it was.
-One interesting detail about this encounter is that in Joshua 6:2 this victory is attributed to this supernatural appearance and the name given is Jehovah.
+Compared to the manifestations of I AM in Old Testament history, it’s possible that it was, however, more on this later.
+Another interesting detail about this encounter is that in Joshua 6:2, the name given of the One speaking to Joshua is simply, Jehovah.

 Joshua 6:2 HCSB

 Joshua is alarmed.
 There is a man standing in front of him and his presence is a mystery.
 We are told Joshua simply looks up and there he is.
 Surprise!
 But that’s not all.
-He’s standing there with a sword in hand.
-And the sword is drawn.
+He’s standing there with a sword in hand… and the sword is drawn.
 Double surprise!
 Random man with sword drawn!
-Naturally, Joshua is startled.
+Naturally, Joshua must have felt a bit startled.
 He wants to know if this random man has a purpose or agenda.

 In other words, “Since you are standing in front of me with your sword drawn, would you mind telling me if you are for me or against me?!”
 It seems like a logical question, however, Joshua doesn’t get a logical answer.
 He gets shot down.
 “Neither,” the man replies.
 Neither?
 Really?
 That seems like an important question, right?